 Psittacosis is an infectious disease in humans that has mild, non-specific flu-like symptoms.
 Psittacosis refers to any infection or disease caused by Chlamydia psittaci, one of several microorganisms in the genus Chlamydia.
 This disease can be transmitted from infected birds to humans.
 Parrot disease, ornithosis, and chlamydiosis are other names for psittacosis.

 Birds can have a latent infection.
 "Latent" means they appear healthy and do not show any symptoms now but they can show symptoms later.
 These infected birds carrying the Chlamydia psittaci bacteria may shed the organism intermittently or sometimes continuously for weeks or months.
-Stress associated with nutritional deficiencies, overcrowding, breeding, egg-laying and prolonged transport may cause birds with a latent infection to shed infectious agents.
-When shedding occurs, the infected birds excrete the bacteria in the feces and nasal discharges and the bacteria can remain infective for several months.
+Stress associated with nutritional deficiencies, overcrowding, breeding, egg-laying, and prolonged transport may cause birds with a latent infection to shed infectious agents.
+When shedding occurs, the infected birds excrete the bacteria in their droppings (feces) and nasal discharges and the bacteria can remain infective for several months.

 Humans can become infected with Chlamydia psittaci by breathing in the organism when the urine, respiratory secretion, or dried feces of infected birds is aerosolized (i.e., dispersed in the air as very fine droplets or dust particles).
 Other sources of exposure include mouth-to-beak contact, a bite from an infected bird, and handling the plumage and tissues of infected birds.

-When a person breathes in Chlamydia psittaci bacteria, the lungs' defense mechanisms attempt to neutralize them.
-The bacteria that avoid this defense start an infection that varies in severity from a mild flu-like illness to severe pneumonia.
+When a person breathes in Chlamydia psittaci bacteria, the lungs' defence mechanisms attempt to neutralize them.
+The bacteria that avoid this defence start an infection that varies in severity from a mild flu-like illness to severe pneumonia.
 Generally, the signs and symptoms appear within four to 15 days after exposure but commonly occur after 10 days.
 These include:

 Psittacosis is primarily a lung disease but it can involve several organs.
-Some reports show that inflammation of the liver, lining of the heart cavity, the heart muscle, and the brain can occur.
+Some reports show that while rare, inflammations of the liver, lining of the heart cavity, the heart muscle, and the brain can occur.

 The course of the disease is variable and it can result in death.
 However, fatal cases are rare.
 In mild cases, fever may continue for three weeks or more.